AlessioGiuliano/genann/report.md

 > How big is the data?

-The data used inside the accelearted sections is relatively small, but this depends on the size of the network.
+The data used inside the accelerated sections is relatively small, but this depends on the size of the network.

 > Where is it?